 Why Might Kids Benefit from Children’s Therapy?

 The are many reasons a pediatrician, educator, or other professional might suggest children’s therapy or refer you to a children’s therapist.
-It is often when children are having a hard time coping with difficult situations like parental divorce a family member dying, not making friends at school, getting bullied at school, changing schools or teachers, experiencing or witnessing abuse or violence, etc. When a child isn’t considered to be functioning or developing properly, they may have exhibit some of the symptoms outlined above.
-Therapy can help kids and parents address these difficult situations and behaviors in order to lead more fulfilling lives.
+It is often when children are having a hard time coping with difficult situations.
+Such as parental divorce, a family member dying, not making friends at school, and getting bullied at school.
+As well as changing schools or teachers, experiencing or witnessing abuse or violence, etc. When a child isn’t considered to be functioning or developing properly, they may have exhibit some of the symptoms outlined above.
+Children’s therapy can help kids and parents address these difficult situations and behaviors in order to lead more fulfilling lives.

-What Can I Expect from My Child’s Therapy Sessions?
+What Can I Expect from Children’s Therapy in San Diego?

-Through therapy, children learn to identify their emotions and connect these feelings and thoughts to their behaviors.
+Through children’s therapy, children learn to identify their emotions and connect these feelings and thoughts to their behaviors.
 When children learn how to express their feelings in a calmer way and are listened to by their parents, their problematic behaviors (like those listed above) will likely diminish.
-In working with a skilled therapist, children learn to talk to their parents in a clearer way and parents learn to read their child’s cues that there is something wrong.
+In working with a skilled children’s therapist, children learn to talk to their parents in a clearer way and parents learn to read their child’s cues that there is something wrong.
 It’s so important for a child to have their caregivers see and hear them.
-Whether it’s anxiety, fear, or upset, children need their caretakers to show they understand and offer them support and guidance.
-Therapy can help model these behaviors and interactions for kids and parents.
+Whether it’s anxiety, fear, or upset, children need their caretakers to show they understand.
+Then offer them support and guidance.
+Children’s counseling can help model these behaviors and interactions for kids and parents.